docker/docs/engine/faq.md

     unable to initialize frontend: Dialog

-These errors don't stop the image from being built but inform you that the installation process tried to open a dialog box, but was unable to.
+These errors don't stop the image from being built but inform you that the installation process tried to open a dialog box, but couldn't.
 Generally, these errors are safe to ignore.

 Some people circumvent these errors by changing the `DEBIAN_FRONTEND`